johnridesabike/bikewalklife/posts/2020/09/bicycle-mayors.md

 - BYCS
 - Pattie Baker
 - Courtney Williams
+excerpt: Amsterdam-based BYCS has a program called Bicycle Mayors.

 ---
 Amsterdam-based BYCS has a program called Bicycle Mayors.
 These mayors are, in their words: